-The 2021 Annual Report also includes a chapter on the climate-related scenario analyses that we performed for our proprietary investment portfolio.
-As part of our strategy to address climate change, climate-related disclosures and risk and opportunity analysis as recommended in the Task force Climate-related Financial Disclosures (TCFD) are important cornerstones.
-For NN's reporting in line with the TCFD recommendations, please also refer to the 2021 NN Annual Report, pages 66-77.
+The 2022 Annual Report also includes climate-related scenario analyses that we performed for our proprietary investment portfolio.
+Climate-related disclosures and risk and opportunity analysis as recommended in the Task force Climate-related Financial Disclosures (TCFD) are important cornerstones as part of our strategy to address climate change.
+For NN's reporting in line with the TCFD recommendations, please also refer to the table in the 2022 NN Annual Report, page 322.

 Our net-zero ambition and intermediate targets

 We have a clear ambition to support the global transition towards net-zero greenhouse gas (GHG) emissions by 2050, in line with efforts to limit global warming to 1.5°C. NN’s strategy for transitioning our proprietary investment portfolio towards the global goal of net-zero emissions has two dimensions: i) decarbonisation of the investment portfolio and ii) increasing investments in climate solutions.
 Drawing on the Institutional Investors Group on Climate Change (IIGCC) Net-Zero Investment Framework, we have been developing asset-class-specific strategies for sovereign bonds, corporate investments and real estate.
 A key principle in this framework is to utilise a comprehensive set of levers available to investors for accelerating decarbonisation in the real world.